Judge Theodor Meron

 Born on 28 April 1930 in Kalisz, Poland.

-Judge Theodor Meron was first appointed as President of the Mechanism by the United Nations Secretary-General effective 1 March 2012.
-He was appointed by the Secretary-General to a second term as President effective 1 March 2016 and, most recently, was appointed to a third term as President effective 1 July 2018 and through 18 January 2019.
+Judge Theodor Meron was appointed as the first President of the Mechanism by the United Nations Secretary-General effective 1 March 2012.
+He was later appointed to a second term as President effective 1 March 2016, and to a third term effective 1 July 2018 and through 18 January 2019.
 Between 17 November 2013 and 16 November 2015, Judge Meron served his fourth term as President of the International Criminal Tribunal for the former Yugoslavia (ICTY) while performing his functions as President of the Mechanism.
 He had previously served as President of the ICTY between 2003 and 2005 as well as between 2011 and 2013.

 Following his election as a Judge of the ICTY by the U.N.
 General Assembly in March 2001, Judge Meron, a citizen of the United States, served on the Appeals Chambers of both the ICTY and the International Criminal Tribunal for Rwanda (ICTR) until the closure of both Tribunals.
 A leading scholar of international humanitarian law, human rights, and international criminal law, Judge Meron wrote some of the books and articles that helped build the legal foundations for international criminal tribunals, and he has contributed to the development of international law, and especially international humanitarian and criminal law, in a variety of fora.
 A Shakespeare enthusiast, he has also written articles and books on the laws of war and chivalry in Shakespeare’s historical plays.